NARBOROUGH & PENTNEY TO SWAFFHAM

 Once again, thanks to Ivan Staines for the information used below.

-After where the A1122 now sits, the railway headed off towards Swaffham station and passed over another farm access bridge, as seen in the maps below.
+After where the A1122 now sits, the railway headed off towards Swaffham and passed another farm access bridge, as seen in the maps below.

 I received an email stating that there is another bridge at Town Farm.
-The railway passed underneath this access road, and according to a former local , the bridge still exists but is buried.
-The railway line would have curved and went under where the A47 now stands.
-The old farm road cutting is still visible if you look left while leaving Swaffham on the slip lane before joining the A47 King’s Lynn bound.
+The railway passed beneath this access road, and the bridge still exists, though it is buried.
+The railway line would have curved and gone under where the A47 now stands.
+The old cutting is still visible if you look left while leaving Swaffham on the slip lane before joining the A47 King’s Lynn-bound.

-This bridge is said to have been half buried during the construction of the A47 and is so overgrown it is dangerous to try and attempt to reach this lost bridge so please do not attempt this.
+This bridge is said to have been half-buried during the construction of the A47 and is so overgrown that reaching it is dangerous; please do not attempt to do so.

-Thanks to the National Library of Scotland of the maps showing the position of the old bridge shown below.
+Thanks to the National Library of Scotland for the maps showing the position of the old bridge, shown below.

 Swaffham Railway Walk & Bridges.